PureLunaraa/storytime/iqih2.md

 Interviewer: LOL you little b1 tch
 Iqih: s1tfu unsuccesful ragebait

-# iqih's organs got torn from all this d1 ck rest in peace fly high:dove: :headstone:
+# iqih's organs got torn from all this d1 ck rest in peace fly high 🕊😔